Saturdays Wrapping Up But Work Continues

-Last year, the Farm School collected donations of non-perishable products from our community.
-Thanks to your generosity, we delivered 82.5 cu ft of food products over the course of the growing season.
+In the last two growing seasons, the Farm School has collected donations of non-perishable products from our community.
+Thanks to your generosity, we delivered over 120 cu ft of food products to the Progreso Latino food pantry.

 Following our strategic plan developed this past winter, we are expanding our partnerships with organizations that align with and help us achieve our mission.
 To that end, we ask members of the community to bring donations for Progreso Latino of the following items to the farm stand drop off point:

 To grow food, inspire learning, build community, and foster connection to the land, with the support of dedicated volunteers.
 We invite and welcome you to visit, participate in, and enjoy this historic farm.